Asad-Tariq/cogs209-scientific-data-analysis-statistical-learning/README.md

 # cogs209-scientific-data-analysis-statistical-learning
-Project repository for COGS209 at UCSD
+Project repository for COGS209 at UCSD.